eds000n/kvmap/README.md

 ## Prerequisites
 * [restbed](https://github.com/Corvusoft/restbed)
-* [dialog]
+* dialog

-See the build details for restbed
-You can install dialog with yum, apt-get or brew.
+Restbed can be installed with cmake and you can install dialog with yum, apt-get or brew.

 ## Build
 ```